Menu

 The Writers’ Room

 The Writers’ Room gives pupils the time, space and opportunity to develop their creative voice and story writing skills.
-Open to all year groups, pupils are invited to attend a range of fun and focused creative-writing courses run over lunchtime, and to become part of a community of writers within the School.
+Open to all year groups, pupils are invited to attend a range of fun and focused creative writing courses run over lunchtime, and to become part of a community of writers within the School.
+The budding authors also work towards entering competitions and also have their work included in the annual Lion Print publication.

 Young Reporters